Coronavirus update: evictions are on hold

 You do not have to leave when the notice period expires.

 The housing association must apply to the court for a possession order if you stay after the end of the notice period.

-They must start court action within 6 months of the date you received the section 21 notice.
+They must start court action within 6 months of the date they gave you the section 21 notice.